moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker build -t vieux/apache:2.0 .

 This will build like the previous example, but it will then tag the resulting image.
-The repository name will be `vieux/apache`{.docutils .literal} and the tag will be `2.0`
+The repository name will be `vieux/apache` and the tag will be `2.0`

     $ sudo docker build - < Dockerfile

 This will read a `Dockerfile` from *stdin* without context.
 Due to the lack of a context, no contents of any local directory will be sent to the `docker` daemon.
-Since there is no context, a `Dockerfile` `ADD`{.docutils .literal} only works if it refers to a remote URL.
+Since there is no context, a `Dockerfile` `ADD` only works if it refers to a remote URL.

     $ sudo docker build github.com/creack/docker-firefox

 This will clone the GitHub repository and use the cloned repository as context.
 The `Dockerfile` at the root of the repository is used as `Dockerfile`.
-Note that you can specify an arbitrary Git repository by using the `git://`{.docutils .literal} schema.
+Note that you can specify an arbitrary Git repository by using the `git://` schema.

 ## `commit`